pranay-ashar/aws-auto-python/README.md

 # aws-auto-python

+# This is a new python repo so please understand.
-This is a repo to store code for aws python automation project;
+This is a *repo to store code for aws* python automation project;